whisperice/JavaCodeReview-1/readme.md

 Output can be displayed on screen or stored in file(to be implemented).

-## Bugs exist
+## Bugs

-May not finish the whole order.
-Will fix it later.
+Update: Bugs causing order unfinished has been fixed.
+Pass the 3 input case.